 There are several determinants for a taxpayer to be in LTO.
 These include taxpayers with an annual turn-over of equal to, or above, MK750 million; taxpayers whose payments are equal to, or above, MK200 million; taxpayers in the banking sector; taxpayers in the same economic grouping with total turnover, or tax payments, equal to or above MK750 million or MK200 million, respectively; all excise taxpayers; all taxpayers whose annual Value for Duty Purposes (VDP) as declared to Customs and Excise Division is equal to, or above, MK700 million; and all subsidiaries of taxpayers who meet the above set criteria.

-The LTO has introduced a Client Relationship Management (CRM) program designed to monitor service delivery to large taxpayers.
-The CRM program is being implemented on a pilot phase since July 2015.
-It is expected to be rolled out to all taxpayers in the near future.
+The LTO has a Client Relationship Management (CRM) program designed to monitor service delivery to large taxpayers.
+The CRM program has been in operational since July 2015 and it is expected to be rolled out to all taxpayers in the near future.

 CRM involves assigning specific desk officers to a particular taxpayer to provide advisory services to enhance tax compliance and ensure that all services required by the taxpayer are speedily attended to.
 These services include processing Tax Clearance Certificates (TCCs), Withholding Tax Exemption Certificates (WTECs) and attending to all enquiries by the taxpayer.
 Desk officers also periodically remind taxpayers on tax due dates and return submissions.